Uber plans tighter screening for drivers

-Dec 18 (Reuters) - Online taxi service Uber Technologies Inc, one of whose driver was accused of rape in New Delhi, said it would add new methods to verify drivers’ credentials and make its service safer.
+(Reuters) - Online taxi service Uber Technologies Inc, which had a driver was accused of rape in New Delhi, said it was exploring adding new methods to verify drivers’ credentials and make its service safer.

 “Of course, no background check can predict future behavior and no technology can yet fully prevent bad actions,” Cardenas said.
 “But our responsibility is to leverage every smart tool at our disposal.”